klippa-app/flutter-klippa-scanner-sdk/README.md

 // The warning message when the camera preview has to much motion to be able to automatically take a photo. config.imageMovingMessage = "Too much movement";

+// The warning message when the camera turned out of portrait mode. config.orientationWarningMessage = "Hold your phone in portrait mode";

 // If you would like to use a custom model for object detection.
 Model + labels file should be packaged in your bundle. config.model.fileName = "model";
 config.model.modelLabels = "labelmap";